advent, Bible, Christian faith, Christian Writer, Jesus, Names of Christ, The Word of God

 Or in paperback or ebook, from the publisher here

-advent, Bible, Christian Writer, christmas, Jesus, The Word, The Word of God
+advent, Bible, Christian Writer, christmas, Jesus, The Word of God

 JESUS – THE WORD.
 ADVENT THOUGHTS (1)